Amplification in parametrically-driven resonators near instability based on Floquet theory and Green's functions: Numerical results and discussion

 In Fig. \ref{fig:signal_idler2}, we show Floquet theory and numerical results of the signal and idler gains, given by Eq.~\eqref{signal_idler}, as a function of $\omega_s$ for the coupled parametric amplifier model of Eq.~\eqref{2ModeParamp}.
 Again only the lowest terms of the Floquet theory expansion are enough to give a very accurate representation of the response of the parametric amplifier.

-In Fig. \ref{fig:NSD}, we show the averaging method (first and second order approximations) and the Floquet theory results for the NSD $S_N$ of the parametric resonator with added noise given by the Eq.~\eqref{S_N}.
+\FloatBarrier In Fig. \ref{fig:NSD}, we show the averaging method (first and second order approximations) and the Floquet theory results for the NSD $S_N$ of the parametric resonator with added noise given by the Eq.~\eqref{S_N}.
+Here we used the noise level $D=3.08\times10^{-8}$ (in dimensionless units) and the quality factor $Q=65$.
+These values were obtained from the electronic circuit implementation of a parametric oscillator given in Ref.~\cite{batista2022gain}.
+In this case, $x(t)$ has dimensions of voltage (measured in units of $V$) and the noise level has dimensions of squared voltage over frequency (measured in units of $V^2/Hz$).
+To transform our dimensionless $D$ to the experimental noise level, we divide it by $\omega_0$ the natural angular frequency of the resonator in units of $\si{rad/s}$ and multiply it by $\si{V^2}$.
 The averaging method results are obtained from the approximations to the Green's functions Fourier transforms.
 The first-order approximation to the frequency-domain response is given in Ref.~\cite{batista2022gain}.
 The second-order approximation to the frequency-domain response is obtained from the time-domain GF given in Ref.~\cite{batista2012heating}.
 In this approximation, the functional form of the GF's remains the same as in the first-order approximation, except that the parameters of the 2nd-order GF are obtained from a renormalization of the parameters of the 1st-order GF.
 We clearly see that the second-order averaging method results are substantially closer to the Floquet theory results of $S_N$.
 In frame (a), first-order averaging already gives a fairly accurate result with discrepancy of about 1 to 2 dBs, while in frame (c) first-order averaging is off by as far as about 6dB around $\nu=1.1$.
 There is a huge improvement when one goes to second-order averaging, where the error becomes lower that 1dB at the worst case.
 In frame(b), both averaging methods yield excellent agreements with the Floquet theory results.